darensoh/Power_BI_Sales_Analysis/README.md

 4. **Customer Detail**: This section delves into the demographics of our customer base.
 It includes information on customer age, gender, and purchase behavior.
 ![image](https://github.com/user-attachments/assets/bddc655a-e086-4852-a735-ed621f2c20ba)

+# Designs & Thought Process
+- Color scheme is derived from company's logo, consisting of Cyan, Black and White.
+- Red colorings are utilized to indicate issues that negatively impact the company e.g. return rate or when targets aren't met.
+- Customer Details segment was created to target our best and worst customers, which would likely require different marketing approaches to generate additional revenue.
+- Side bars were inserted to allow users to easily go through the 4 different tabs.

 # What I learned